Weekend Workshops—Frequently Asked Questions

 Our classes are held on weekends, and we offer half- and full-day courses.

-Students who are currently enrolled in high school and are between the ages of 15-19 may register.
+Students who are currently in high school in grades 9-12 may register.
 Due to the academic rigor of the program, we highly recommend that students who choose to enroll in these courses have achieved a minimum of a 3.0 GPA.

-The deadline to apply for spring workshops is February 20, 2017.
+The deadline to apply for fall workshops is October 9, 2017.

 Course drop requests must be received in writing and emailed to email@example.com.
 If you submit a drop request before the second scheduled class, you are entitled to a 100 percent tuition refund.
 After the second scheduled class, there is no refund.